Raya Outfit 2026: Curated Pieces for Timeless Dressing

 Micro Trend Breakdown

-Sheer layering over kurung is quietly replacing heavy beadwork.
+Sheer layering over kurung is replacing heavy embellishment

-Earth tones and turquoise are overtaking emerald green.
+Earth tones and turquoise are slowly replacing emerald green

-Structured kebaya paired with simple footwear feels more current than embellished heels.
+Structured kebaya styled with simple footwear feels more current

-Raya style now reflects personality before tradition.
-The best outfits feel lived in rather than performed.
-Choose pieces you will still wear after the kuih runs out.
+Raya style now expresses personality before tradition.
+The best outfits feel natural rather than staged.
+Choose pieces that still make sense long after the celebration ends.

 You Might Like